LuciAkirami/100-days-of-gpu/Day005/README.md

 ### Theoretical Bandwidth

 Theoretical bandwidth can be calculated using hardware specifications available in the product literature.
-For example, the NVIDIA RTX 3060 12GB VRAM uses DDR (double data rate) RAM(GDDR6 memory, which stands for "Graphics Double Data Rate 6") with a memory clock rate of 1.32 GHz and a 192-bit wide memory interface.
+For example, the NVIDIA RTX 3060 12GB VRAM uses DDR (double data rate) RAM(GDDR6 memory, which stands for "Graphics Double Data Rate 6") with a memory clock rate of 7.5 GHz and a 192-bit wide memory interface.
 Using these data items, the peak theoretical memory bandwidth of the NVIDIA Tesla M2050 is 148 GB/sec, as computed in the following.

-$$BW_{Theoretical} = \frac{1.32 * 10^9 * (192/8) * 2}{10^9} = 63.36 GB/s$$
+$$BW_{Theoretical} = \frac{7.5 * 10^9 * (192/8) * 2}{10^9} = 360 GB/s$$

 In this calculation, we convert the memory clock rate to Hz, multiply it by the interface width (divided by 8, to convert bits to bytes) and multiply by 2 due to the double data rate.
 Finally, we divide by $10^9$ to convert the result to GB/s.

-In case of boost clock frequency where its 1.78 GHz, the bandwidth rises to 85.44 GB/s
+**Note:** Do not confuse Memory Clock with Core Clock.
+The core clock of 3060 ranges from 1.36 to 1.75Ghz(based on boosting) while the memory clock is 7.5Ghz and as its a DDR its effectively 7.5x2 = 15Ghz

 **Double Data Rate Functionality:** This means the memory can transfer data twice per clock cycle, improving overall memory bandwidth.